Shimakh/AWS-configuration/README.md

 in order to connect to the system we type: y

-now we are connected
+now we are connected.

-Then we install Docker
+Then we install docker using:

 ` curl -sSL https://get.docker.com | sh`